 Is beauty a social construct?

 Chickens say no in Chickens prefer beautiful humans (S. Ghirlanda, L. Jansson, M. Enquist; 2002).
-In this study, chickens were trained to respond to (peck at) an average human female face, but not an average human male face (and vice-versa for cocks) - following this those chickens were found to show preference for faces that ranked higher when rated on sexual preference by (human) volunteers.
+In this study, chickens were trained to respond to (peck at) an average human male face, but not an average human female face (and vice-versa for cocks).
+Following this, those chickens were found to show preference for faces that ranked higher when rated on sexual preference by (human) volunteers.

 Moreover, contrary to the postulate that desired recipients of sexual signals had developed a biological adaptation that would enable them to read those signals, this study implies that this might not be the case, and that human preferences may arise from general properties of nervous systems.
 In fact, they may be related to the obvious sexual differentiation characteristics — the easier it is to identify a human face as belonging to a specific gender, the more attractive is it perceived.